UpVent/upvent.codes/README.md

 # UpVent Web Source

-> Notice: The current GitHub action is broken due to upstream issues, your commits might be displayed as "non passing".
-All PR's will be reviewed manually until this is solved or until we change our action.yml file.

-## :warning: For development purposes, when this project reaches beta we will "redo" the commited migrations.
-Please backup your database contents if you are using this project and restore it accordingly
+## :warning: For development purposes, when this project reaches STABLE we will "redo" the commited migrations.
+This will be the last time migrations are reset.

 This is the source code for the UpVent's website under `upvent.codes`.

 Development occurs on the `master` branch and new branches are only opened when adding critical/unstable features.
 The main site is published by upvent making a fork of this project and adding some post-update commits in order to make deployment more secure.

 **PLEASE CONSIDER THESE THINGS FIRST**